Is Reading Good Before Bed? An Exhaustive (and Exhausting) Analysis

 To Read or Not to Read: The Verdict

 Reading before bed is for more than just children waiting for the Sandman.
 Adults can significantly benefit from this ritual, too.
-From helping you relax to encouraging better sleep quality, reading ticks many bedtime boxes.
+Reading at bedtime helps you relax and encourages better sleep quality.
 However, be mindful of what and how you read.
 As the saying goes, “You are what you read,” or was it, “You sleep how you read?”
-Either way, pick up that book, limit your time, and prepare to cozy up to some quality shut-eye.
+Regardless, please consider picking up a book, managing your time, and getting ready for a restful sleep.
 Happy reading and even happier dreaming!